We specialize in high-risk life insurance underwriting for throat cancer survivors.

 Throat cancers are typically categorized as either:

-Laryngeal cancer (voicebox) or pharyngeal cancers of your upper, middle, or lower part of your throat.
+Laryngeal cancer (voicebox) or pharyngeal cancers of the upper, middle, or lower part of your throat.

 While very few companies offer coverage, the following article tells you what you need to know.